Together, we are a community.

 Executive Director

-She is bringing a strong background in nonprofit leadership and organizational development.
+Annie Carson Guidroz serves as the Executive Director of Schenectady Greenmarket, bringing a strong background in nonprofit leadership and organizational development.
 She is passionate about building community through food education and championing opportunities for women in agriculture.
 Annie’s work is rooted in meaningful outreach, collaboration, and strengthening local impact.
-Originally from Baton Rouge, Louisiana, she spends her downtime reading, often finishing over 100 books a year.
+Originally from Baton Rouge, Louisiana, she spends her downtime reading, often finishing over 100 books a year and exploring New York with her husband.

 Market Manager